Category methodology

 - This method does not claim one universal best television or entertainment setup for every household.

-- This method does not claim real-time continuous monitoring of every product change.
+- This method does not claim real-time continuous monitoring of every product, price, firmware, app, or merchant change.

 - This method does not claim hands-on lab testing for every pick unless a page explicitly says so.